Single-Binary Architecture

 • All features share server resources (a CPU-heavy build affects analytics ingestion)

 For the target audience — solo developers and small teams running 1-10 applications on a single VPS — these trade-offs strongly favor simplicity.
-If you outgrow a single server, the database (PostgreSQL with TimescaleDB) can be moved to a managed instance, and the binary can run on a larger machine.
+If you outgrow a single server, you can add worker nodes to distribute containers, move the database to a managed instance, or run the binary on a larger machine.

 Was this page helpful?